ChristosBodinas/MealPlannerApp/README.md

 # MealPlannerApp
-Backend API that lets user create their own weekly meal plans with automatic calculation of nutrition goals and costs, as well as automated generation of shopping lists.
+Backend API that lets user create their own weekly meal plans and provides automatic calculation of monetary costs and nutrition goals, as well as automated generation of shopping lists.